CanCanCommunity/cancancan/docs/Model-Adapter.md

 ### The Specs

-First, fork the CanCan GitHub project and clone that repo.
+First, fork the CanCanCan GitHub project and clone that repo.
 Next, add the necessary gems to the Gemfile for working with the adapter in the specs.

 ```ruby
 case ENV["MODEL_ADAPTER"]